tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 ---

-# Today topics and why I am here? 🇨🇭
+# Today's topics and why I am here. 🇨🇭

 Personal motivation 👼.

 This presentation consists of II parts:

 1. What you can do to became perfect applicant, from the first round to the final stages.
-2. Tips on organizing interviews select candidate and providing constructive feedback.
+2. Tips on lead interviews select candidate and provide constructive feedback.

-I try to give you the most of the takeaways what I can
+I try to give you the most of the takeaways what I can.

 <!--

 This presentation is split into two main parts:

-Walkthrough of the interview process, covering each step from the first round to the final stages.
+In the first part I would like to give you lot of tips how you can  became perfect candidate, covering each step from the first round to the final stages.

-Tips on organizing interviews select candidate and providing constructive feedback.
+In the secound part I would like to show you how I organize interviews select candidate and provide constructive feedback.

+I am just a frontend geek, not a HR expert my tips based on my experiances, so if you have more knowladge don't hesitate to share with me.

+I try to give you the most of the tips and takeaways what I can

 -->